Leyera

 Scope of this Allianz Research note

-Public scenario work has cited a potential EU–India FTA adding on the order of USD19.2bn per year to EU exports (about +0.3%), lifting EU GDP by about +0.1 percentage point annually, and partly offsetting US-related export losses from higher US tariffs in some formulations.
-Germany (~USD4.8bn), France (~USD2.8bn), and Italy (~USD2.2bn) often appear as the largest EU beneficiaries in those illustrations; diversion could weigh on China (~−USD2.0bn) and the US (~−USD0.7bn).
+Allianz Research analysis of a potential EU–India FTA points to on the order of USD19.2bn per year in extra EU exports (about +0.3%), lifting EU GDP by about +0.1 percentage point annually, and partly offsetting US-related export losses from higher US tariffs in the modelled scenarios.
+Germany (~USD4.8bn), France (~USD2.8bn), and Italy (~USD2.2bn) appear as the largest EU beneficiaries; diversion could weigh on China (~−USD2.0bn) and the US (~−USD0.7bn).

-For India, scenarios near USD11.7bn annual gain (~USD9.0bn new trade, ~USD2.7bn diverted) illustrate how liberalization could redistribute trade flows.
-Broader EU estimates—compensating transatlantic trade losses via new FTAs if tariffs were eliminated—depend on treaty scope; this note uses those figures for structure, not as Allianz Research forecasts.
+For India, Allianz Research scenarios centre on roughly USD11.7bn in annual gain (~USD9.0bn new trade, ~USD2.7bn diverted), showing how liberalization could redistribute trade flows.
+Broader EU compensation effects—via new FTAs if tariffs were eliminated—depend on treaty scope; refer to the full research note for methodology, assumptions, and updates.

 Sector lens for European clients

 Machinery, transport equipment (including autos), and chemicals are natural EU export channels toward India; textiles and minerals are Indian strengths into Europe.
-Despite headlines on car tariffs, some scenarios show only a modest EU auto export uplift to India (under ~USD50mn in one illustration).
+Despite headlines on car tariffs, Allianz Research scenarios can still show only a modest EU auto export uplift to India (under ~USD50mn in one modelled case).
 Tech and AI cooperation is often framed as complementary—European engineering and standards with Indian scale—relevant for supply-chain and liability risk in Allianz Research’s sector work.

-Allianz Research — EU–India deal: illustrative export and diversion (summary)
+Allianz Research — EU–India deal: export and diversion (summary)

 EU & Germany

-- EU FTAs could partly offset US-tariff drag; diversion pressures on China (−USD2.0bn) and US (−USD0.7bn) in cited work.
+• EU FTAs could partly offset US-tariff drag; diversion pressures on China (−USD2.0bn) and US (−USD0.7bn) in Allianz Research’s cited scenario work.

 India

-- Treaty text drives final incidence—this note is descriptive, not a recommendation.
+• Treaty text drives final incidence—this summary is descriptive, not a recommendation.

 Applying this research internally